William Washington Gordon: Career

 On June 25, 1882, the Central of Georgia Railroad and Banking Company constructed the William Washington Gordon Monument in Savannah's Wright Square.
 To do so they destroyed the grave of Indian Chief Tomochichi who had given General Oglethorpe the land on which to found the city of Savannah.
 Gordon's daughter-in-law, Nellie Kinzie Gordon, was outraged at this perceived insult to Tomochichi thus she and other members of the Colonial Dames of the State of Georgia erected a new monument to Tomochichi, made of granite from Stone Mountain, and located in the southwest corner of the square.
-Gordon, Georgia and Gordon County, Georgia are both named after Gordon.
+Gordon, Georgia, and Gordon County, Georgia, are both named after Gordon.

+Personal life

+Gordon married Wayne's niece, Sarah Anderson "Addy" Stites, in 1826 and purchased Wayne's Savannah home, at 10 East Oglethorpe Avenue, in 1830.
+The couple had three children: George, William Jr. and Eliza.
+Washington's granddaughter, Juliette Gordon Low—founder of the Girl Scouts of the USA—was born and raised in the house.

+Death

+Gordon died in Savannah in 1842, aged 45, from bilious pleurisy and was originally buried in the city's Colonial Park Cemetery but his remains were later moved to Laurel Grove Cemetery.
+His widow survived him by forty years and was interred alongside him.